 There was no meaningful difference detected in session RPE and subjective soreness rating between conditions.
 The modal values for perceived soreness (0.33 a.u.
-[95% HDI: -0.57, 1.24]

-and 0.26 a.u.
+[95% HDI: -0.57, 1.24] and 0.26 a.u.
 [95% HDI: -0.63, 1.2]) for the LONG and MIXED conditions suggest that participants experienced very little elbow flexor soreness throughout the training protocol.
 Also, the modal differences for session RPE showed virtually no difference in perception of difficulty for either condition.
 In contrast to our findings, previous evidence suggests training at longer muscle lengths leads to greater muscle damage than shorter muscle lengths (8).
 Nosaka et al. used a combination of subjective (perceived soreness) and objective markers (creatine kinase and isometric strength changes) which may be more sensitive to changes in soreness and fatigue.
 Also, the training protocol used by Nosaka et al. consisted of only eccentric actions which could lead to larger differences in perceptions of soreness.
 It is possible that the training protocol used in our study did not cause sufficient muscle damage or our subjective proxies of soreness and fatigue were not sensitive enough to detect differences.
 Therefore, we encourage caution in extrapolating the lack of between-group differences in soreness and fatigue to exercises that utilize more muscle mass (e.g., squatting pattern variations).
 Further, both conditions performed lengthened cable curls which could have mitigated any difference in perceptions of soreness or session RPE.

 A small sample size may have caused our analysis to have insufficient power/precision for the detection of small effects.
 Given this limitation, interpretation of all outcomes should be made with caution.
-Further, the sample consisted of well-trained individuals which may explain small changes in hypertrophy outcomes marginalized over both 10 week training periods.
+Further, the sample consisted of well-trained people which may explain small changes in hypertrophy outcomes marginalized over both 10 week training periods.
 The washout period (6-8 wks) was not controlled between-participants, but participants were asked to return to their habitual training being performed prior to the study (thus, within participant training was controlled), which could have contributed further to the lack of clear changes in hypertrophy outcomes.
 Further, the difference in the training programs between conditions was intentionally made to reflect an ecologically valid comparison.
 Consequently, the proportion of the training program that was different between conditions was modest, potentially reducing the expected effect size - making it harder to detect with small sample sizes.

-Other limitations include not individualizing cable height in the bicep curl setup as it may have resulted in some participants experiencing peak torque at different muscle lengths.
-Despite not individualizing cable height, most participants experienced failure closer to the starting position in the lengthened cable curl and closer to the ending position on the shortened cable curl.
-Additional measurement error may have occurred from using panoramic b-mode ultrasonography to measure total CSA.
-The validity and reliability of panoramic ultrasound for measuring skeletal muscle can vary based upon the muscle site measured and the experience of the investigator (38).
+Other limitations include possible measurement error from using panoramic b-mode ultrasonography to measure total CSA.
+The validity and reliability of panoramic ultrasound for measuring skeletal muscle can vary based upon the muscle site measured and the experience of the investigator (41).
 Using ImageJ to segment panoramic ultrasound scans is a novel method of measuring regional MT.
 Longitudinal changes in regional MT could have been attributed to differences in the segmentation process independent of muscle growth or other errors in measurement.
 Also, these results can not be extrapolated to other exercises or muscles.